 - Part of Indiana University’s tax responsibility is obtaining a valid Taxpayer Identification Number (TIN) from the individual to whom the employer makes a "reportable payment."
 The TIN is the Social Security number for individuals or an Employer Identification number for U.S. entities.
-If the individual does not provide a valid TIN or the IRS notifies the University that the payee's TIN is missing or incorrect, the University must withhold at a designated rate from the individual's payment (backup withholding).
-IRC §3406.
+If the individual does not provide a valid TIN or the IRS notifies the University that the payee's TIN is missing or incorrect, the University must withhold at a designated rate from the individual's payment (backup withholding) per IRC §3406(b)(3).
 It also is required to solicit the payee for the correct information.
 University policy is to solicit the payee for a valid TIN using Form W-9 FMS Tax Services: Form W-9

 - Reportable payments to non-US persons or corporations are reportable on Form 1042-S and have a different set of rules.

-Please contact FMS Tax Department, email@example.com for more information.
+Please contact University Tax Services, email@example.com for more information.